splunk/public-o11y-docs/infrastructure/monitor/aws-infra-metadata.rst

 Amazon Elastic File System metadata
 -------------------------------------------------------------------

 For Amazon Elastic File System (Amazon EFS), Infrastructure Monitoring scans every volume ID from your AWS account and imports all tags set on the volume.
-Observability Cloud doesn't import any properties.
+Splunk Observability Cloud doesn't import any properties.

 For more information, including acceptable values and constraints, see the AWS documentation for EFS.